molpopgen/fwdpy/README.rst

 Changes to the Python side:

+* "Evolve" functions are now much more generic due to fitness function objects and temporal sampler objects (see below)
+* Added ability to use custom fitness functions!!!
+On the Python side, these work via :class:`fwdpy.fwdpy.SpopFitness` and :class:`fwdpy.fwdpy.MlocusFitness`
 * Class names now more "Pythonic".
 This will break existing scripts.
 * Add fwdpy.demography module.
 * Add :class:`fwdpy.fwdpy.MlocusSpop`